mscws/cws-caseworker-parent-portal/README.md

 #### Configuration Management
-The GitHub Repository is organized as:
+The GitHub Repository is organized as shown in the page below.

 * [MSCWS](https://github.com/mscws/cws-caseworker-parent-portal)